Oyebamiji-Micheal/End-to-End-Customer-Churn-Prediction-using-MLflow-and-DVC/README.md

 3. Build a Docker image of the project.
 4. Deploy the Docker image to Azure Container Instances or Azure Kubernetes Service.

+This project was however deployed to Heroku.
+You can access the code <a href="https://github.com/Oyebamiji-Micheal/Deploying-Customer-Churn-Model-to-Heroku-using-Docker-and-Github-Actions" target="_blank">here</a>.

 <a id="running_locally"></a>
 <h2>Running Locally</h2>